nizamiza/8-puzzle/readme.md

 ### Why JavaScript?

 It also worth noting that JavaScript is not the fastest language out there.
 It's main limitation in terms of execution speed comes from the fact that it is an interpreted language.
 Languages such as C and C++ can solve this type of problems with higher time and memory efficiency.
 But JavaScript has an advantage of being sole programming language that web browsers understand.
 This allows to create beautiful user interfaces with HTML and CSS, and define their logic with JavaScript.
 Browser environment also allows to directly take memory snapshots to analyze memory consumption of the page.
 These are the main reasons why JavaScript was selected for this project.

+## Testing

+Several test scenarios can be found in the `puzzle-solver-tests.js` file in the `src/tests` directory of the project.

 ## References